gljacobs/clicky-game/README.md

 Once the user's score is reset after an incorrect guess, the game should restart.

 ## Demo
-Check out The Office Clicky Game [here](https://gljacobs.github.io/clicky-game/).
+Check out my clicky game.. [here](https://gljacobs.github.io/clicky-game/).

 ## Built with :